 Hair seals have ears that are only openings in the side of their head.
 When the seal dives, these ears are closed partly by water pressure and partly by the seal's own muscles.
 Their nostrils close, too.
 Since sound travels so much better in water than in air, the seals can still hear, just as whales can, while their ears are closed.

 Whales have no vocal cords, yet they are able to call in quite audible voices (remember the whale song clips from last week?)
 Seals, however, have vocal cords, and they can yelp, whimper, yap, bark, and roar.
 Sounds that are not vocal are often heard from seal pods.
 As the noisy, chubby mammals lie dozing and basking, packed together, one will hear coughs, yawns, sneezes, and more.
-The common harbor seal also beeps high squeaks beyond what the human ear can hear.
+Thecommon harbor seal also beeps high squeaks beyond what the human ear can hear.
 It could be echolocation to aid them in finding the fishes, shell fishes, and crabs they feed on.

+Limbs and movement A seal has much shorter limbs than most mammals: what appear to be the armpit and groin of a seal are, in fact, the equivalent of the wrist and the ankle.
+By comparison, the bones of their flippers are enormously long, and the skin between them forms a web which is used like a paddle to propel the seal along.
+They have long, sturdy claws on their front flippers which they use to help them move on land, especially when they need to grip onto rocks or ice.
+When a seal swims quickly, it holds its front flippers tightly against its sides, and propels itself with its powerful hind flippers.
+Its lower body moves from side to side, rather like a fish, as it moves along.
+When the seal is swimming slowly, the front flippers are used as stabilisers and stick out to the sides.
 On land, a seal moves with a ‘hitching’ action.
 It forces it weight onto its chest, and then stretches its back to swing its rear end forward.
 The weight is transferred to the pelvis, and the chest is thrown forward.
 It is an inefficient way to move, and has made them vulnerable to hunting by humans.
 On ice, however, the seals are far more limber.
 Ribbon seals and leopard seals, that live in the Arctic and the Antarctic respectively, can move faster than a human can run, by flailing their hind flippers vigorously.

 God has also planned for the flippers so that they do not need to be as warm as the other parts of the bodies.
 Little heat is lost through the flippers.
 Fur covers the flippers of mammals in the hair seal family.
 The bones of the front limbs resemble the leg and toe bones of other mammals.
 The long ones are inside the body, and the five rows of small bones support a wide spreading flipper complete with five toenails.
 When the hair seal swims, these front limbs are tucked into hollows somewhat like the human armpit, unless the creature wants to steer or to turn.
 Once on shore, the hair seal's front flippers take over the main work of locomotion.
 The hind flippers cannot be turned forward.
 The finny fingers are curved, stiffened, and dug into the sandy ground as the wet, slippery creature wriggles along to a spot near its fellow seals.